ibm-cloud-docs/cloud-databases/howto-allowlists.md

 If you want to restrict access to your databases, you can allowlist specific IP addresses or ranges of IP addresses on your deployment.

-If you use allowlisting in your environment, you can allowlist our services by using the list of subnets for each region.
+If you use allowlists in your environment, you can allowlist our services by using the list of subnets for each region.

 We updated documentation to reflect changes in terminology from `whitelist` to `allowlist`.
 You will encounter continued references to this former terminology while we work to implement these deeper changes to code, API, and CLI commands.
 {: .note}